massiveinteractive/mpartial/README.md

 		//this is useful for customising logic in a getter/setter prior to returning the value;
 	}

 ### Inline

-Similar to Haxe's inline accessor, but litterally injects expressions at the location where the method is called.
+Similar to Haxe's inline accessor, but injects expressions directly at the location where the method is called.
  Unlike Haxe's `inline` accessor, this will only inline references within the Partial class.

 	@:partialInline